PRINCIPLES OF LEARNING THEORY IN EQUITATION

 ”Lack of self-carriage can promote hyper-reactive responses and compromise welfare”

-Click on the images or the flags to download posters of the ISES First Principles in a growing number of languages.
+Click on the images or the flags to download posters of the ISES Training Principles in a growing number of languages.

 A message from the Dutch W.O.W. team to all ISES members and friends of Equitation Science…